deepjavalibrary/djl-serving/serving/docs/lmi/user_guides/starting-guide.md

 Most models can be served using the single `HF_MODEL_ID=<model_id>` environment variable.
 However, some models require additional configuration.
-You can refer to our example notebooks [here](https://github.com/deepjavalibrary/djl-demo/tree/master/aws/sagemaker/large-model-inference/sample-llm) for model specific examples.
+You can refer to our example notebooks [here](https://github.com/deepjavalibrary/djl-demo/tree/master/aws/sagemaker/large-model-inference/sample-llm) for model-specific examples.

 If you are unable to deploy a model using just `HF_MODEL_ID`, and there is no example in the notebook repository, please cut us a Github issue so we can investigate and help.

-Based on the selected container, LMI will automatically:

-* select the best backend based on the model architecture
-* enable continuous batching if supported for the model architecture to increase throughput
-* configure the engine and operation mode
-* maximize hardware use through tensor parallelism
-* calculate maximum possible tokens and allocate the KV-Cache
-* enable CUDA kernels and optimizations based on the available hardware and drivers

 The following code example demonstrates this configuration UX using the [SageMaker Python SDK](https://github.com/aws/sagemaker-python-sdk).